Thankful This Thanksgiving

 Rachel N. Levin, Ph.D., and her hearing dog Locket.

-During a family trip to California this summer I was fortunate enough to meet several members of our community, including two contributors to the Fall 2025 issue of our magazine.
+During a family trip to California this summer I was fortunate enough to meet several members of our community, including two contributors to the Fall 2025 issue of Hearing Health magazine.
 Rachel N. Levin, Ph.D., shared a story about her journey with hearing loss that includes balance issues, and is a professor emerita at Pomona College.
-We spent an enjoyable several hours talking about her research, her (very patient) hearing dog Locket, and so much more at Harvey Mudd College, which is part of the same group of Claremont Colleges.
+At nearby Harvey Mudd College, I was grateful to spend an enjoyable several hours talking about her research and life experiences, with the help of her Roger pen and her (very patient) hearing dog Locket.

 We have had amazing responses to Rachel’s story.
 One reader wrote to her, “Congratulations on your wonderful personal story published by Hearing Health Foundation.
 You beautifully describe your personal journey and provide a great way for hearing folks to better understand deaf experience.”

-Another was so moved by her story that she called us to ask for extra copies of the magazine to share with her church group in Pennsylvania.
-We are gratified to be able to share her story, which if you missed it, you can find here.
+Another reader was so moved by Rachel’s story that she called us to ask for extra copies of the magazine to share with her church group in Pennsylvania.
+She said Rachel’s beautifully written account really resonated with her own experience of dealing with a hearing loss.
+We are gratified to be able to share Rachel’s hearing loss journey, which if you missed it, you can find here.

-I was also thrilled to meet our Fall cover story author Tremmel Watson along with his family in Sacramento.
-I saw firsthand how he uses AI captioning technology, Caption Companion, to communicate in a group setting.
-In the same issue Tremmel coauthored a story with Chelle Wyatt on the benefits of captioning, as access isn’t one size fits all.
-(I realize that the steep price tag for Tremmel’s preferred method of captioning likely makes it out of reach for many, so here is a link to a blog post on captioning options from friend of HHF Katherine Bouton, which includes many apps that have free basic programs.)
+I was also thankful to be able to meet our Fall cover story author Tremmel Watson in Sacramento.
+I saw firsthand how he uses AI captioning technology from Caption Companion to communicate in a group setting.
+(We recognize that the price tag for this particular method of captioning likely makes it out of reach for many, so here is a link to a blog post on captioning options from friend of HHF Katherine Bouton, which includes many apps that have free basic programs.)
+In the same magazine issue Tremmel coauthored an article with fellow hearing loss advocate Chelle Wyatt on the benefits of captioning for all.

 Stefan Heller’s lab at Stanford.